chairemobilite/evolution/packages/evolution-generator/README.md

 locales/
 ├─ en/
-│  ├─ sectionName.yml - Contains the English libelles for the section.
+│  ├─ sectionName.yml - Contains the English labels for the section.
 (Generator)
 ├─ fr/
-│  ├─ sectionName.yml - Contains the French libelles for the section.
+│  ├─ sectionName.yml - Contains the French labels for the section.
 (Generator)
 ```

 > **Note:** For sections that utilize template, `template.tsx` should be implemented as a React component.